Connect with others who understand.

 Understanding Persecutory Delusions in Parkinson’s

 “I’m the wife of a husband with advanced PD.
 It’s extremely difficult to deal with.
 He has delusions/hallucinations/paranoia.
 He has had PD for many years.
-The delusions started a little over a year-and-a-half ago,” a MyParkinsonsTeam member wrote.
+The delusions started a little over a year and a half ago,” a MyParkinsonsTeam member wrote.

 People who experience persecutory delusions may exhibit outbursts of anger, agitation, or violent behavior.
 People may develop delusions of persecution not only from Parkinson’s but also drug use, other health conditions, and some types of mental illness or mental disorders, such as schizophrenia, schizoaffective disorder, and bipolar disorder.
 Researchers have linked persecutory or paranoid delusions to low self-esteem and negative thoughts.